lcchua/mlops-project/appdeploy-readme.md

 The .pbx model file is bundled with API code and ideally should be decoupled and maintained in an AWS S3 storage.
 By doing so, we can fully utilize Skaffold's complete pipeline tool for CI/CD purposes.
 Such an implementation would have the API to connect to the .pbx model file when required.
 Any updates in the model file would not require rebuild of the FASTIAPI image and vice versa.

-**Add an action to deploy on release**

-In addition to the manual workflow dispatch step, we could have used a release action to trigger the workflow
+**Continuous Deployment Approach**

 ![image](https://github.com/user-attachments/assets/03d94c2e-cb1b-4d57-b1f0-78d417b4c54b)

-It is also possible to further automate deployment to prod EKS namespace by adding a on push trigger to the main branch.
+It is also possible to further adopt a Continuous Deployment approach to automate the release process of deploying changes into production.
+Such an approach would require an on push trigger to the main branch which would work in tandem with our existing branch protection rule.
+Currently, the rule demands a pull request be raised.
+Additional workflow jobs should run tests on the pull request from _develop_ branch into _main_.
+Upon successful merge into main branch, the cd.yaml workflow would then deploy the code into the prod EKS namespace.

+Additionally, we could also add a release action to trigger the workflow when a release is created in the GitHub repo.